Am I Cured After Lyme Disease?

 Clinical Takeaway

-Recovery from Lyme disease is not always defined by a single test result or a single moment.
+Recovery from Lyme disease is not always defined by a single blood test or a single moment.
+It is measured by the gradual return of health, function, and quality of life.

 Related Articles